This article describes how to benchmark Video Analytics and differentiate video analytics solutions.

 One of the most complex and time-consuming tasks during video analytics setup can be the calibration, which is teaching the camera about the perspective in the scene.
+The perspective describes that an object close to the camera will appear larger than the same object further away from the camera.
+It also allows to transform the 2D camera image back into 3D measures like metric size, speed and geolocation.
 Typically, a calibration assumes that the camera is looking at a single, flat, horizontal ground plane only.
 Any objects walking on stairs, hills or additional levels will not be covered correctly when using the calibration information.
 The calibration information can be fully described via video sensor size, focal length, the camera angles with respect to the ground plane (tilt & roll angle) and the camera installation height.
 If instead of the full calibration and exact object location on the ground plane only the size and speed of objects in the video are of interest, then a partial calibration using typically 2-3 human markers can be done.

 It is advisable to verify that the calibration is correct independent of the method used.
 All methods can achieve the same accuracy levels if used expertly.